 - Anxiety disorders

 - Panic attacks

 - Self-destructive behaviours

 - Psychosomatic and chronic pain

-- Attachment and childhood developmental problems (e.g., Asperger’s syndrome)
+- Attachment and developmental problems (e.g., Asperger’s syndrome)

 - Migrant, refugee and asylum seeker’s issues

 We can work together to understand your difficulties that may be impacting your mood, motivation and abilities to concentrate.
 Sometimes I can help by writing support letters for university or school.
 These recommendations may give relevant context to your problem.
-Please tell me about your specific needs when we speak.
+Please tell me about your specific needs in your appointment.

-I work Monday to Thursday 8 am to 9 pm, so I can offer day or evening appointments.
-However, my evening appointments are popular so please be prepared to initially attend a different time.
-Request an appointment with me using the online form or leave a message on 0433 781 919.
+I work Monday to Thursday 8 am to 9 pm, so I may be able to offer a day or evening appointment.
+However, my evening appointments are popular so please be prepared to initially attend an earlier time.
+Request an appointment with me using the online form.
 I respond to form requests usually within a day.
 I look forward to hearing from you.